-You must have a subroutine named max that returns a number of your choice for how many of each crop can be grown.
+Your max subroutine must return a number of your choice for how many of each crop can be grown.
 This number must be at least 10 and at most 20.
+You decide.

 This number must not appear elsewhere in your program.
 It can only appear here in the max subroutine.
 If this number is changed in this one place, the whole program must respond properly without further changes.